Getting started with FEniCSx

 To uninstall

-on Ubuntu, follow the procedures below:sudo apt remove fenicsx sudo apt remove --auto-remove fenicsx sudo apt purge fenicsx sudo apt purge --auto-remove fenicsx
+FEniCSxusingapton Ubuntu, follow the procedures below:sudo apt remove fenicsx sudo apt remove --auto-remove fenicsx sudo apt purge fenicsx sudo apt purge --auto-remove fenicsx -

 Legacy

-can be installed using this approach as well.
-Please make sure to usefenics
+FEniCScan be installed using this approach as well.
+Please make sure to usefenicsinstead offenicsxin the command line for installing and uninstalling legacyFEniCS.

 Test your FEniCSx installation